Yashpalk692/Kratin_SeniorSphere_Yahpal-Kharpuriya/README.md

 Welcome to SeniorSphere, a vibrant online community where seniors can connect, engage, and thrive.
 Our platform fosters a sense of belonging and encourages active lifestyles, empowering seniors to live healthier, happier, and more connected lives.

-## SeniorSphere: Socially Connected Health and Activity Tracker for Seniors

-SeniorSphere is a revolutionary web-based platform dedicated to enhancing the lives of seniors by fostering community, health, and shared interests.
-It seamlessly connects seniors within their locality with others who share similar interests and needs.

 ## Key Features: